magento-hackathon/operation-frontend-steward/principles/README.md

 ## 2. The core frontend package cannot be Magento's demo.

-In Magento 1.x, the “base/default” package (which all themes inherited) was not neutral.
-There are specific frontend decisions in its code which only served Magento’s “demo” themes.
+In Magento 1.x, the “base/default" package (which all themes inherited) was not neutral.
+There are specific frontend decisions in its code which only served Magento’s “demo" themes.

 Overriding demo-slanted practices is repetitively annoying, wastes resources better applied elsewhere, and increases cost of ownership.
 Magento 2’s theming architecture provides for more explicit separation of the core package and theme assets, but Magento cannot passively achieve this goal.